yonch/rc-hashmap-dev/docs/design.md

 Overview
 - Goal: A HashMap-like structure storing reference-counted key→value pairs.
 Clients receive Rc-like handles (Ref) that provide identity and lifetime management; all value access happens only through RcHashMap methods to preserve exclusivity and safety.
 - Design: Store Entry<K,V> inline inside a SlotMap for stable, generational keys; maintain a separate raw index keyed by a precomputed u64 hash that maps to SlotMap slots.
 A Ref identifies entries by the SlotMap key.
 All value access uses RcHashMap::{access, access_mut}, which return references whose lifetimes are tied to both the map borrow and the provided Ref.
 This prevents a Ref from being dropped while its value reference is alive and ensures inserts and other &mut operations cannot run concurrently.
-- Lifecycle model: Each key moves through explicit states — indexed+live (present in index and entries), detached/live (removed from index but kept alive by one or more Refs), and gone (removed from entries).
-Removal from the index does not invalidate existing Refs.
+- Lifecycle model: Each key has two stable, user-visible states — indexed+live (present in index and entries while at least one Ref exists) and gone (removed from index and entries once the last Ref is dropped).
+There is no public removal API; removal happens only when the final Ref is dropped.
 - Keepalive-on-drop: The map owns a `Box<Inner>`.
 If the map is dropped while Refs exist, `Inner` is put into a keepalive state via `Box::into_raw`.
 The last `Ref` drop removes its entry (if any) and, if no entries remain, reconstructs the box and drops it to free `Inner`.
 - Constraints: Single-threaded; no atomics; no per-entry heap allocations; no global registries.
 Ref clone/hash/eq/drop are O(1).